TypQxQ/kTAMV/readme.md

 # kTAMV - Klipper Tool Alignment (using) Machine Vision

-This allows X and Y allignment betwween multiple tools on a 3D printer using a camera that points up towards the nozzle.
+This allows X and Y allignment betwween multiple tools on a 3D printer using a camera that points up towards the nozzle from inside Klipper.

 It has one part that runs as a part of Klipper, adding the necesary commands and integration, and one part that does all the io and cpu intensive calculations as a webserver, localy or on any computer for true multithreading.